-Law of attraction book: Lucid Dreaming: A Concise Guide to Awakening in Your Dreams and in Your Life
+Best Spirituality Book for Depression: Lucid Dreaming: A Concise Guide to Awakening in Your Dreams and in Your Life by

 A lucid dreaming classic, and an enjoyable read, too.
 Get it, skim it, try it out.